cogdog/tru-collector/README.md

 ## New Features

+* **Collector Names** Updated dashboard view to replace WordPress author column with name of person contributing items, clickable to filter, plus public views by name also can be made into a link

 * **Embedded Docs** Making use of Doscify This to include always [the most up to date documentation](https://github.com/cogdog/tru-collector/blob/master/docs.md) from inside the TRU Collector Options, see Documentation tab.
 * **Sorting Options Expanded** New option to change default reverse chronological order of items to be everywhere, on home, in tags, in categories, or in tags AND categories.